BowlOfSoup/NormalizerBundle/README.md

     <argument type="service" id="bos.serializer" />

 You can input an object or an array.
-If you input an object, it will normalize first, and thus use the "Normalize" annotations.
+If you input an object, it will normalize first, and thus the "Normalize" annotations are used.

 Calling the serializer with a group is optional, but certainly recommended.

+    $result = $this->serializer->serialize($someEntity, 'somegroup');

 The result will be a blob of data.

-    $result = $this->serializer->serialize($someEntity, 'somegroup');

 # Normalizer